Wolf spider fact sheet | Field of Mars EEC

 Their large eyes help them detect movement, especially at night.
 If you shine a torch gently across the ground, wolf spider eyes may reflect greenish-yellow light.
 Some wolf spiders also dig burrows, which provide shelter from predators, heat and dry conditions.

 Wolf spider seen from above, showing grey and brown camouflage markings.
-The colours and patterns of garden wolf spiders help them blend in with the ground.
+The colours and patterns of wolf spiders help them blend in with the ground.

 Why are wolf spiders important?